ShiyiWang25/HDBPA/README.md

 (Last Update: 2023-11-22)
 ### Description
 This _Python_ script is designed to trace the evolution of the HIV population on the single virus level.

-It utilizes Hamming distance to calculate the similarity between sequences detected at different time points and could handle thousands of long reads in seconds.h
+It utilizes Hamming distance to calculate the similarity between sequences detected at different time points and could handle thousands of long reads in seconds.

 Hamming distance is calculated on the non-synonymous mutation level in the current version.
 The calculation on the nucleotide level will be added soon.

 ### Features